-Weekend football games bring me back to my glory days of high school football; and I have all the stories to prove it.
-Yes, I was 6 feet 4 inches tall in high school even though I’m only 5’7” now and I would have played pro football if only (insert any one of 500 reasons).
+Weekend football games bring me back to my glory days of high school football, and I have all the stories to prove it.
+Yes, I was 6 feet 4 inches tall in high school, even though I’m only 5’7″ now, and I would have played pro football if only (insert any one of 500 reasons).

 As a halfback running plays during one of my very first practices, my number was called to run a halfback sweep.
 As the ball was pitched to me, I immediately saw what seemed like the entire JV team defense in front of me.
 Going back to what I knew, backyard football, I stopped and heaved a pass to a wide receiver.
 Great play I thought; the coach didn’t.

-He slammed his clipboard down, and screamed at me for not following the play and benched me for the rest of practice.
+He slammed his clipboard down and screamed at me for not following the play and benched me for the rest of practice.
 As I was walking to the bench, he yelled, “That play would have been illegal anyway.
 You had linemen downfield.”

 Okay, what does that mean?
-I’m brand new to high school football without the luxury of 7th or 8th grade football which didn’t exist at the time.
-I made a play we do at recess all the time; and the play is in our playbook.
+I’m brand new to high school football without the luxury of 7th or 8th-grade football which didn’t exist at the time.
+I made a play we do at recess all the time, and the play is in our playbook.
 It was called a halfback option.
 What was wrong with what I did?

 Sometime later, I learned that when a pass is called, the offensive linemen cannot be 5 yards past the line of scrimmage.
-Since the play called at the time was a running play and the linemen were downfield blocking, it was illegal.
+Since the play called at the time was a running play, and the linemen were downfield blocking, it was illegal.
 That’s great to know now.

 What this coach didn’t realize was that he had a great teaching moment in front of him.
-Instead of using it as that, he let the traditional leadership style play out – get angry, look at it from the leader’s point of view only, and punish without explanation.
+Instead of using it like that, he let the traditional leadership style play out – get angry, look at it from the leader’s point of view only, and punish without explanation.